Koppers (NYSE:KOP) Updates FY 2021 Earnings Guidance

-Koppers (NYSE:KOP) last issued its quarterly earnings results on Friday, August 6th.
-The specialty chemicals company reported $1.41 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.36 by $0.05.
-The company had revenue of $441.00 million for the quarter, compared to the consensus estimate of $462.23 million.
+Koppers (NYSE:KOP) last issued its quarterly earnings data on Friday, August 6th.
+The specialty chemicals company reported $1.41 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.36 by $0.05.
 Koppers had a return on equity of 29.26% and a net margin of 8.75%.
-Koppers’s revenue for the quarter was up 1.0% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.27 earnings per share.
-Analysts predict that Koppers will post 4.47 earnings per share for the current year.
+The company had revenue of $441.00 million during the quarter, compared to analysts’ expectations of $462.23 million.
+During the same quarter in the previous year, the business earned $1.27 earnings per share.
+The firm’s revenue for the quarter was up 1.0% on a year-over-year basis.
+Equities analysts predict that Koppers will post 4.47 EPS for the current year.

 About Koppers

-Koppers Holdings Inc provides treated wood products, wood treatment chemicals, and carbon compounds in the United States, Australasia, Europe, and internationally.
-The company operates through three segments: Railroad and Utility Products and Services (RUPS), Performance Chemicals (PC), and Carbon Materials and Chemicals (CMC).
+Koppers Holdings, Inc engages in the provision of treated wood products, wood treatment chemicals and carbon compounds.
+It operates through the following segments: Carbon Materials and Chemicals; Railroad and Utility Products and Services; and Performance Chemicals.
+The Carbon Materials and Chemicals segment manufactures carbon pitch naphthalene,creosote and carbon black feedstock.

 Receive News & Ratings for Koppers Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Koppers and related companies with MarketBeat.com's FREE daily email newsletter.